-- 97. Institutions should develop scenarios of severe macroeconomic and financial distress, varying in their severity (including system-wide events, legal entity-specific stress and group-wide stress) to be used in recovery plans under BRRD Article 5(6) and EBA/GL/2014/06 and use specific reverse stress testing to develop 'near-default' scenarios (institution close to failure but no further) and as an input to inform and test the efficiency and effectiveness of their recovery actions and their recovery planning, and analyse sensitivities around respective assumptions.
-Such 'near-default' scenarios should identify and describe the point that would lead to an institution's or a group's business model becoming non-viable unless the recovery actions were successfully implemented.
-The scenarios should allow the estimation of results and respective suitability of all the available recovery options.
+97. Institutions should develop scenarios of severe macroeconomic and financial distress, varying in their severity (including system-wide events, legal entity-specific stress and group-wide stress), to be used in recovery plans under Article 5(6) of the Bank Recovery and Resolution Directive (BRRD) and EBA/GL/2014/06, and use specific reverse stress testing to develop 'neardefault' scenarios (institution close to failure but no further) and as an input to inform and test the efficiency and effectiveness of their recovery actions and their recovery planning, and analyse sensitivities around corresponding assumptions.
+Such 'near-default' scenarios should identify and describe the point that would lead an institution's or a group's business model to become non-viable unless the recovery actions were successfully implemented.
+The scenarios should allow the estimation of results and the suitability of all the available recovery options.
 The terminology used in the description of recovery scenarios should help to determine which recovery options were tested under particular stress scenarios.
-The description should have a sufficient level of detail, both through a set of quantitative assumptions and a qualitative narrative, in order to determine whether the scenario is relevant for the institution and how severe it is.
-The events should be described with logical sequence and the assumptions underlying the main drivers (e.g. net income, RWA, capital) should be laid down very clearly.
+The description should have a sufficient level of detail, through both a set of quantitative assumptions and a qualitative narrative, in order to determine whether or not the scenario is relevant for the institution and how severe it is.
+The events should be described in a logical sequence and the assumptions underlying the main drivers (e.g. net income, risk-weighted assets (RWAs), capital) should be laid down very clearly.
 The scenarios should also take into account a possible estimation of the cross-effects of executing different recovery plan options in the same stress scenario.
-The scenarios should also allow to understand how the events unfold by providing an appropriate timeline to understand at which point in time certain actions will be developed (with implications for their credibility and feasibility).
-The purpose of this exercise is to test the effectiveness of the institution's recovery options in restoring financial strength and viability when the institution comes under such severe stress. - 98.
-Due to the different objectives of the two sets of reverse stress tests the stress tests for ICAAP and ILAAP purposes and recovery planning should not be interlinked but compared to one another. - 99.
-Institutions should use reverse stress testing to assist with the development, assessment and calibration of 'near-default' scenarios used for recovery planning. - 100.
+The scenarios should also allow an understanding of how the events unfold by providing an appropriate timeline that makes it clear at which point in time certain actions will be developed (with implications for their credibility and feasibility).
+The purpose of this exercise is to test the effectiveness of the institution's recovery options in restoring financial strength and viability when the institution comes under such severe stress.

+- 98. Because of the different objectives of the two sets of reverse stress tests, the stress tests for ICAAP and ILAAP purposes and recovery planning should not be interlinked but compared with one another. - 99.
+Institutions should use reverse stress testing to assist with the development, assessment and calibration of the 'near-default' scenarios used for recovery planning. - 100.
 Institutions should use reverse stress testing to identify the risk factors and further understand and describe the scenarios that would result in 'near default', assessing effective recovery actions that can be credibly implemented, either in advance or as the risk factors or scenarios develop. - 101.
-Reverse stress testing should contribute to the recovery plan scenarios by using a dynamic and quantitative scenario narrative: - a) the recovery triggers, i.e. at which point the institution would enact recovery actions in the hypothetical scenario; - b) the recovery actions required and their expected effectiveness, including the method of assessing that effectiveness (i.e. indicators that should be monitored to conclude that no further action is required;

-- c) the appropriate timing and process required for those recovery actions; - d) in case of further stress, points (b) and (c) for possibly required additional recovery actions to address residual risks.
+Reverse stress testing should contribute to the recovery plan scenarios by using a dynamic and quantitative scenario narrative, which should cover: - a) the recovery triggers (i.e. at which point the institution would enact recovery actions in the hypothetical scenario); - b) the recovery actions required and their expected effectiveness, including the method of assessing that effectiveness (i.e. indicators that should be monitored to conclude that no further action is required); - c) the appropriate timing and process required for those recovery actions; and - d) in the case of further stress, points (b) and (c) for the potential additional recovery actions required to address residual risks.